MaximeRnR/MaximeRnR/README.md

 Side projects :

-- [JaugeWar](https://jauge-war.onrender.com/) a multiplayer webapp using vue and node js that use web sockets, to allow players fights for their favorites colors !
+- :test_tube: [JaugeWar](https://jauge-war.onrender.com/) a multiplayer webapp using vue and node js that use web sockets, to allow players fights for their favorites colors !
-- [DDPlusLoin](https://ddplusloin.onrender.com/) a webapp using angular to manage 5e Dungeons and Dragons characters
+- 	:mage: [DDPlusLoin](https://ddplusloin.onrender.com/) a webapp using angular to manage 5e Dungeons and Dragons characters